danielmunro/dgse/content/glossary/builder-design-pattern.md

 short: A class, module, or other language construct for specifying how to configure and build an object.
 ---

-1. Definition.
-A class, module, or other language construct for specifying how to configure and build an object before the actual object instantiation.
+A [class](/glossary/class), module, or other language construct for specifying how to configure and build an object before the actual object instantiation.